October 2025 Google Play Policy Updates: Key Changes for Child Safety, Finance & Health Compliance

 Clarified enforcement around the closure of inactive developer accounts.

-👉 More Google Play Policy & Algorithm
+π More Google Play Policy & Algorithm

 The April 2025 policy update from Google Play has sounded the alarm for developers and publishers.

-Teams behind financial apps need to act fast—by May 28, 2025, they must update permissions and metadata to comply with the new personal loan policy, or risk having their apps removed from the store.
+Teams behind financial apps need to act fast—by 28th May 2025, they must update permissions and metadata to comply with the new personal loan policy, or risk having their apps removed from the store.

 News and magazine apps have a bit more breathing room.
-They have until August 27, 2025, to complete their self-declaration.
+They have until 27th August 2025 to complete their self-declaration.
 If handled well, this could actually boost user trust and visibility.

-That said, there's an upside to moving early: developers who stay ahead of these changes can use ASO (App Store Optimization) to highlight badges like "Verified" or "Privacy-First," making their apps stand out in a trust-driven market.
+That said, there's an upside to moving early: developers who stay ahead of these changes can use ASO (App Store Optimisation) to highlight badges like "Verified" or "Privacy-First," making their apps stand out in a trust-driven market.

 Miss these deadlines, though, and your app's revenue and market position could be in serious jeopardy.

-Google Play Ranking Algorithm,
+Google Play Store Ranking Algorithm,

 Get FREE Optimization Consultation